 Advanced Microscopic, Laser and Ultrasonic Techniques

-Penn performs advanced microscopic, laser, and ultrasound tecniques on certain types of tumors that are buried deep within the base of the skull.
+Penn performs advanced microscopic, laser, and ultrasound techniques on certain types of tumors that are buried deep within the base of the skull.
 The laser, for example, allows surgeons to remove these tumors in less time, decreasing risk of complications, less use of anesthesia and a reduced possibility of damage to surrounding healthy brain and nerve tissue.

 Restorative and Reconstructive Facial and Skull Base Surgery